simonSlamka/simonSlamka/README.md

 ### Something more about me

 **I love stats.** For example, seeing a graph of my daily/weekly/yearly productivity or my long-term music listening history is feels exciting.
 It grants you a look to the depths of your life, potentially uncovering ways to improve and become more performant.
-I use [Exist](exist.io) on a daily basis.
+<br/>I use [Exist](exist.io) on a daily basis.
 The top thing about _Exist_ is that it aggregates data from many sources, so you can, over time, see correlations between data sources.
 For example, in my case, the less time I spend asleep, the more productive I seem to be 😂.
 <br/>For my computer/phone usage, I use [RescueTime](rescuetime.com).
 <br/>For coding tracking, I use [WakaTime](wakatime.com/simonSlamka).